lammps/lammps/doc/src/Build_settings.rst

       .. code-block:: bash

-         -D FFT=value              # FFTW3 or MKL or KISS, default is FFTW3 if found, else KISS -D FFT_SINGLE=value       # yes or no (default), no = double precision -D FFT_PACK=value         # array (default) or pointer or memcpy
+         -D FFT=value              # FFTW3 or MKL or CUFFT or HIPFFT or KISS
+                                   # default is FFTW3 if found, else KISS
+         -D FFT_SINGLE=value       # yes or no (default), no = double precision -D FFT_PACK=value         # array (default) or pointer or memcpy